 You can download the EPA Scholarship Application from this web site as a fillable PDF file.

-The winners will be announced at the 2019 convention in Oklahoma City, on April 9, 2019.
+The winners will be announced at the 2020 convention in Colorado Springs, on April 17, 2020.

 Make a tax-deductible gift to our scholarship fund.